enspirit/dbagent/README.md

-rake db:repl         # Opens a database REPL rake db:seed[from]   # Seeds the database with a particular data set rake db:spy          # Dumps the schema documentation into database/schema
+rake db:repl         # Opens a database REPL rake db:seed[from]   # Seeds the database with a particular data set rake db:spy          # Dumps the schema documentation into database/schema rake db:backup       # Makes a database backup to the backups folder rake db:restore      # Restore the last database backup from backups folder rake db:revive       # Shortcut for both db:restore and db:migrate
 ```

 ## Available webservices